East Algarve Beaches

 Another quiet spot is the beach at Fuseta.
 Again, there are no water sports here & it is more likely to be frequented by the local fishermen for much of the year.
 The beach is close to the village centre & features a smattering of cafés.
 Again, jump on a ferry or water taxi to access this beach.

 Praia da Armona is one of the island beaches that one travels to by ferry, from the harbour of Olhão.
 There are several ferries running from here throughout the day, especially with great frequency during the summer months, journeying to a handful of islands, all with at least one restaurant/café.
 The ferry rides are short but get very busy during July & August.
-Ilha de Armona has a bungalow park for a laid-back holiday on the islands; no cars, peaceful surrounds and beautiful views but still close enough to Olhão and Faro to enjoy a day trip or two.
+Ilha de Armona has a bungalow park for a laid-back holiday on the islands; no cars, peaceful surroundings and beautiful views but still close enough to Olhão and Faro to enjoy a day trip or two.
 Private accommodation and hotels are also plentiful in the eastern Algarve area with only a short drive to the beaches.